cyKamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-a script that counts the number of directories and sub-directories
+a script that displays the 10 newest files